 Tips for staying safe while hiking

 Venturing into the outdoors is a great opportunity to escape the daily grind and connect with nature.
-To ensure that your mountain or hiking tour is a positive experience, we ask you to follow the rules, mind your manners and get informed what to do in an emergency.
+To ensure that your mountain or hiking tour is a positive experience, we ask you to follow the rules, mind your manners and know what to do during an emergency.
 Looking to collect your hiking pins digitally?
 We'll share that information with you too.

 In addition to uniform signposting and waymarking, trails are divided into hiking paths, mountain trails and alpine routes according to the hiking and mountain trail system of the province of Tirol.
 Visit maps.achensee.com to view all routes and difficulty levels.

 - Hiking paths are considered easy, which means they do not require any mountain experience, only suitable footwear and weather appropriate clothing.